While your website showcases different products, a sales funnel focuses on a select few.

 WooFunnels also integrates with and provides pre-built templates for some popular page builders.
 But if your preferred builder is not on the list - then click on Custom to design funnel pages using any page builder.

-Once you’ve selected the funnel template you wish to add, import it with a single click.
+Once you’ve selected the funnel template, import it with a single click.

 On importing a sales funnel template, a complete funnel with a Sales Page, Checkout Page, Upsell Page and Thank you Page will get imported.